Prowl-Documentation/prowl-aws-docs/README.md

 <pre>vagrant up</pre>
 <pre>vagrant ssh</pre>

-If there is a port collision, I've already released a patch for this box, so port collisions should be fixed.
+If there is a port collision, I've already released a patch for this box, so port collisions should be fixed, but in the case that there is run

+<pre>vagrant halt</pre>

+Then reenter those above commands.

 ## OpenRefine with Conciliator